-When asked what concerned her about the health and safety of those in rural industries, Lucy described a range of dangers on farms, such as working with large, powerful animals and the risk of exposure upon mixing different chemicals.
+When asked what concerned her about the health and safety of those in rural industries and communities, Lucy described a range of dangers on farms, such as working with large, powerful animals and the risk of exposure upon mixing different chemicals.
 As well as ensuring the right personal protective equipment is worn, she focuses on taking time to plan things so they’re done safely.
 She also believes it’s important to considering the timing of having conversations about health and safety, making sure everyone is fed and happy beforehand.
 She values the strong community of support that rural women provide and encourages women to not be afraid of making changes.

 How would you describe yourself in three words?

 I was born in Crystal Brook, South Australia.
 My parents were publicans and we moved to the south-east of SA when we purchased a hotel there.

 I’m currently studying Agribusiness and majoring in Rural Science, with my main focus being on plant production.